Medical Microbiology and Virology

 Train in some of the UK's leading facilities

-Nottingham University Hospitals and the University Hospitals of Leicester each cater for around 1 million patients each and each has their own microbiology laboratory, equipped to a high standard with equipment including an automated blood culture system, automated bacteria identification systems, liquid TB culture, automated enzyme immunoassays and automated molecular extraction and detection systems.
+Nottingham University Hospitals and the University Hospitals of Leicester each cater for around 1 million patients per year and each has their own comprehensive microbiology laboratory service, equipped to a high standard with equipment including an automated blood culture system, automated bacteria identification systems (MALDITOF, VITEK2), liquid TB culture, automated enzyme immunoassays and automated molecular diagnostic systems.

-On average both laboratories processes 1.5 million clinical samples each year which gives you a substantial resource for teaching, training and research.
-The East Midlands is also well known for its excellence in research in tuberculosis, respiratory viral infections and hepatitis viruses.
+On average both laboratories together processes 1.5 million clinical specimens each year which gives you a substantial resource for teaching, training, audit and research.
+The East Midlands is also well known for its excellence in research in tuberculosis, respiratory viral infections, hepatitis viruses and ECMO.

-In addition, the unique geography of the East Midlands means that you won't be required to commute long distances to other hospitals.
-You'll benefit from an excellent work/life balance which is perfect if you have a partner/family or you simply want to put down roots.
-And, with the average house price being 62% lower than London and 44% lower than the South East it's a highly affordable region.
+In addition, the unique compact geography of the East Midlands means that you won't be required to commute long distances to other hospitals.
+You'll benefit from an excellent work/life balance which is perfect if you have a partner/family or if you simply want to put down roots.
+And, with the average house price being 67% lower than London and 44% lower than the South East, it's a highly affordable region for a start on the property ladder or a change of your existing property.

 Diverse ethnic mix gives you opportunities to see a large number of unusual and rare infections

-When you train in Medical Microbiology and Virology in the East Midlands the diverse ethnic mix of the populations means you will have the opportunity to see a large number of unusual and rare infections.
+When you train in Medical Microbiology and Virology in the East Midlands the diverse ethnic mix of the populations means you will have the opportunity to see a large number of unusual and rare infections e.g. Acanthamoeba keratitis, Anthrax, Chikungunya and Zika virus.
 The large migrant population also means you'll encounter a lot of imported infections such as tuberculosis, HIV, typhoid, malaria and infections with multidrug resistant organisms.

 In addition, both Nottingham and Leicester are tertiary centres.
-That means the microbiology departments provide clinical liaison to a wide range of specialties, especially intensive care (ITU), haematology, renal medicine, infectious diseases, paediatrics, cardiology, cardio-thoracic, neurosurgery and diabetes.
+That means the microbiology departments provide clinical liaison to a wide range of specialties, especially intensive care (ITU), haematology with bone marrow transplantation, renal medicine with renal transplantation, infectious diseases, paediatrics, cardiology, cardio-thoracic, spinal surgery, neurosurgery, hepatobiliary surgery and diabetes.

 Leicester also boasts an ECMO unit for both adults and children; the only such facility in the UK.
 You'll therefore benefit from experience managing infections in ECMO patients from around the country and abroad.